alessiofontanarossa/Deep-Learning-Tutorials/README.md

 - Reinforcement Learning (to be completed)

 ## Animal dataset
-CNN model for recognize animals.
+CNN model to recognize animals.